 A tattoo is the very definition of body art.
 Hopefully, it has a special meaning, and that's why you chose to have it permanently inked on yourself.
 But unfortunately, tattoo regrets are a real thing.
 If you have a tat that you're ready to have partially or completely removed, you've got some options.

 Lasers are the most common method of tattoo removal.
 They work by targeting the tattoo with pulses of highly concentrated light that break the ink into tiny fragments, which are then cleared away by your own immune system (science, but also kind of magical).

 However, this isn't all done with just one treatment.
 The more treatments you have, the more the laser can penetrate to break up the ink.
 The kicker: More treatments also mean more damage you can potentially do to your skin, causing painful blisters and scabs that can eventually lead to scarring.

 Experts in removal therapy say that technology has advanced to the point where scarring is minimal, sometimes nonexistent, but this varies depending on the situation and the person.

 On top of being physically painful (it's been described as feeling like being splattered with hot grease), laser removal can hurt your wallet, too.
-Depending on your tattoo, you may need anywhere from one to 10 sessions, each costing an average of $400, according to the American Society for Aesthetic Plastic Surgery.
+Depending on your tattoo, you may need anywhere from one to 10 sessions, each costing an average of more than $400, according to the American Society of Plastic Surgeons.
 A large color tattoo could cost thousands of dollars to remove, and the effectiveness still isn't guaranteed.

 Fading With Saline

-Some tattoo artists can fade a tattoo by tattooing (not injecting) saline solution into the area where the old ink is.
-This is most effective on older tattoos, but even then, it's not very reliable.
+Some tattoo artists claim they can fade a tattoo by tattooing (not injecting) saline solution into the area where the old ink is.
+This might be most effective on older tattoos, but even then, it's not very reliable.

 Sometimes this method is used for fading a tattoo to make it easier to cover up with a new one.
-There's some controversy among tattoo artists over whether this technique works, so finding an artist that does it might be difficult.
+There's some controversy among tattoo artists over whether this technique works, and it is not a method the FDA acknowledges, so finding an artist that does it might be difficult.

 A Cover-Up Tattoo